Revealed: Osteoporosis Drugs’ Secret Dark Past

 Bisphosphonates Still Cause This Painful And Disfiguring Condition

 The way bisphosphonates can increase bone density is by prohibiting bone remodeling.
-As I explain in the Save Our Bones Program, bone naturally breaks down and builds up, renewing itself regularly.
-But bisphophonates artificially inhibit this vital process, so for a relatively short time, bone becomes more densely packed, full of bone cells that should have been shed and replaced with new ones by the body’s natural remodeling process.
+As I explain in the Osteoporosis Reversal Program, bone naturally breaks down and builds up, renewing itself regularly.
+But bisphosphonates artificially inhibit this vital process, so for a relatively short time, bone becomes more densely packed, full of bone cells that should have been shed and replaced with new ones by the body’s natural remodeling process.

 In long bones like the femur, this can mean a greater risk of fracture.
 In the jaw, it can lead to osteonecrosis of the jaw (ONJ), or the phossy jaw of the 21st century.